On Borel subalgebras of quantum groups: The graded algebra determining the representation theory

 \subsection{Conjecture B}

-Our ultimate hope is, that the description of the graded algebra in Conjecture A and Corollary \ref{cor_conjA}, which we have proven in many cases determines precisely which combinations $w_+,w_-$ give triangular Borel subalgebras:
+Our ultimate hope is that the description of the graded algebra in Conjecture A and Corollary \ref{cor_conjA}, which we have proven in many cases, can determine for a triangular right coideal subalgebras of the form in Corollary \ref{cor_triangular}, for which combinations of data this gives actually a basic and a Borel subalgebra: